palm86/hex_flora/priv/vegetation_types/de_doorns_renosterveld_karoo.md

 ### Endemic Taxa

 Unknown for the most part. *Amphitalea spinosa* is shared with only De Doorns Arid Renosterveld.
-Other outliers (not endemic, but unusual for this unit) include *Cyanella alba* and *Stachys rugosa*.
+Other outliers (not endemic, but unusual for this unit) include *Cyanella alba minor* and *Stachys rugosa*.

 ### Conservation